"In many companies, audit is still very reactive; it's often the last to know what's going on"

 When you read this interview, you may think “that’s all very well, but what works in a multilateral organization will never work in the Spanish Public Administration or in a private company”.
 Do you think that the IDB’s experience in internal auditing would be applicable to these organizations?

 Auditors have moved from dealing with accounting issues to analyzing data, reviewing best practices and even performing risk analysis.
-How does your department handle this permanent expansion of tasks, especially in an organization like this one, which is expanding its portfolio and range of activities?
+How does your department handle this permanent expansion of tasks, especially in an organization like yours, which is broadening its portfolio and range of activities?

-Boards and management in organizations now have much higher expectations of the internal audit function, and for good reason, because the idea of “look back and tell me what you see” followed by more traditional audit practices does not add value in the current organizational environment.
-In our case, we realized that either auditors would change or they would become irrelevant, so we chose the first option, and began to rethink our practices and make adjustments.
+Boards and management in organizations now have much higher expectations of the internal audit function, and for good reason, because the idea of “looking back and telling me what you see” which is followed by more traditional audit practices does not add value in the current organizational environment.
+In our case, we realized that the auditors had to change if they did not want to become irrelevant, so we chose the first option, and began to rethink our practices and make adjustments.
 The first step was to ensure that all audit staff understood and ‘bought in’ to the new vision.
 We then involved them in developing the new approach, and in creating new tools.
-We then launched the new practices, always in communication with other parts of the organization, including the Board of Directors.
-Finally, we have been continuously improving what we had built, which has led us to experiment with new technologies, improve our engagement with clients, and redesign our products, including refining our data analytics capabilities and venturing into areas such as artificial intelligence.
+We launched the new practices, always in communication with other parts of the organization, including the Board of Directors.
+Finally, we have been continuously improving what we had built, by exploring new technologies, improving our engagement with clients, and redesigning our products, including refining our data analytics capabilities and venturing into areas such as artificial intelligence.
 So, in essence, we have reinvented ourselves.

 Give me an example of that transformation.